johonea4/MixtureModels/setup.md

 Bonnie is active and in beta, and will be released officially by 26th March 2017.

 To submit your code and have it evaluated for a grade, use `python submit.py assignment_5`.
-The number of submissions allowed is set to 5.

 The last submission before the deadline will be used to determine your grade.

 A friendly reminder: please ensure that your submission is in `mixture_models.py`.
 The script described in the following section automatically sends that file to the servers for processing.

-Please submit your final script to T-Square too.

 # Vagrant